 Ford had 13 paint solid colors available for 1958 with standard two-tone and style-tone (roof and lower body were the same color with a different color middle body) also offered.

-Of thirteen solid colors along with Style-Tone and two-tone options Ford had available, this Raven Black over Colonia White combination is certainly eye-catching on this ’58 Skyliner.
+Of thirteen solid colors along with Style-Tone and two-tone options Ford had available, this Gulfstream Aqua over Colonia White combination is certainly eye-catching on this ’58 Skyliner.